 ‘In every one, the author uses language not only to tell us what happens, but to create a world which we, outsiders, can enter and inhabit — and not merely by using words from local languages or dialects.
 NoViolet Bulawayo’s incantatory repetitions induct us all into a Zimbabwean community of memory and expectation, just as Alan Garner’s shamanic obliquities conjure a realm that reason alone could never access.
 Percival Everett and Shehan Karunatilaka spin fantastical verbal webs of Gothic horror — and humour — that could not be further removed from the hypnotic, hallucinatory clarity of Claire Keegan’s and Elizabeth Strout’s pared-down prose.
 Most important, all affirm the importance and the power of finding and sharing the truth.’

-Neil MacGregor, Chair of the Judges on the night of the Booker Prize 2022 shortlist announcement
+Neil MacGregor, Chair of the Judges at the Booker Prize 2022 shortlist announcement

 ‘The shortlist that eventually emerged shows great geographical breadth as well as linguistic and conceptual agility.
 Together, these six novels look at history and at the lives of individuals with wit, courage and rage, allowing us to see the world through many sets of supremely perceptive eyes.’

-Gaby Wood, Director of the Booker Prize Foundation at The Booker Prize 2022 shortlist announcement at the Serpentine Pavilion
+Gaby Wood, Director of the Booker Prize Foundation at The Booker Prize 2022 shortlist announcement at the Serpentine Pavilion, London

 The announcement will be broadcast live as part of a Front Row special on BBC Radio 4 from 9.15-10.00pm, with TV coverage expected to run on BBC News at Ten and news channels.